Smoac/openbis-fork/docs/system-documentation/changelog/pending-configuration-changes.md

 ### Technology Upgrade: Postgres 11

 If the installer was used: It is required to upgrade the database directory format manually.
-Please check the official documentation: https://www.postgresql.org/docs/11/upgrading.html
+Please check the [official documentation](https://www.postgresql.org/docs/11/upgrading.html)

 If the docker image was used: